eslint/eslint/docs/src/rules/id-match.md

 rule_type: suggestion
 ---

-Requires identifiers to match a specified regular expression.

 > "There are only two hard things in Computer Science: cache invalidation and naming things." — Phil Karlton